Get the Eye Care You Need

 Refractive Lens Exchange

-Refractive lens exchange can help to correct age-related vision loss and reduce the need for glasses or contacts.
+Refractive lens exchange can help correct age-related vision loss and reduce the need for glasses or contact lenses.

-As we age, our eyes can develop several conditions, including cataracts – a clouding of the normally clear lens in the eye – or presbyopia, when the natural lens inside the eye loses its ability to change shape, making it difficult for your eyes to focus on near objects.
+As we age, our eyes can develop several conditions, including cataracts — a clouding of the eye’s normally clear lens — and presbyopia , which occurs when the natural lens loses its ability to change shape, making it more difficult to focus on nearby objects.

 Patty's Story